tsaik/socialinvite2/README.md

 - <code>messageId</code> : id from Social Invite request submission.
 - <code>referenceId</code> : reference id supplied by customer from Social Invite request submission.
 This value may be empty if original request was not submitted with <code>referenceId</code> parameter.
-- <code>userAgent</code> : Mobile device browser user-agent captured from click-through.
+- <code>userAgent</code> : (Optional) Mobile device browser user-agent captured from click-through.
 This information is generally passed as HTTP header variable <code>HTTP_USER_AGENT</code> to your server.

 NOTE: You must provide either <code>messageId</code> OR <code>referenceId</code> parameter in order to help us correlate to the original invitation request.